Ebenezer-Raphael/Stats-Preview-Card-Component/README.md

 ### Continued development

-I hope to be able to make it possible to view the optimal layout depending on the device's screen size!
+I hope to make it possible to view the optimal layout depending on the device's screen size!

 ### Useful resources